eddturtle/my-simple-app/README.md

 ## :see_no_evil: Challenges

-The things to investigate within this app can mainly be found within [/app/routes.php](https://github.com/eddturtle/my-simple-app/blob/master/app/routes.php).
+The things to investigate within this app can mainly be found within the file: [/app/routes.php](https://github.com/eddturtle/my-simple-app/blob/master/app/routes.php).
 They will be labelled with comments.
 Each will present a different style of challenge, relevant to PHP, HTTP and/or web programming.

 If you can reply to us with how you would solve them each of the problems.

-If there's any you can't solve, no problem, still reply - some of these will be about how you solve them, not if you can solve them.
+**If there's any you can't solve, no problem, still reply** - some of these will be about _how_ you solve them, not if you can solve them.